Looking at Art through the Lens of Change

-Naturalist John Muir, for whom the glacier was named*, commissioned Thomas Hill to paint Muir Glacier in 1889 because he thought Hill’s realistic style would offer an accurate representation of the glacier’s shape, color and texture.
-Like scientists noting observations of the environment, artists like Hill served as documentarians of Alaska landscapes at a specific moment in time.
+Naturalist John Muir, for whom the glacier was named*, commissioned Hill to paint Muir Glacier in 1889 because he thought Hill’s romantic style would offer a detailed and idealized portrayal of nature.
+Artists like Hill served as documentarians of Alaska landscapes at a specific moment in time.
 Hill could not have known at the time that he was capturing a specific view that would be lost within several decades.

 Muir Glacier is rapidly receding.
 According to the National Snow and Ice Data Center, the glacier has receded over 7 miles in since the mid-20th century.

 Amidst scientific measurements and data, artistic images can capture the powerful visual narrative of change.
 Works of art can help us understand aspects of experience and environment that might not be easily quantified.

 Some of the changes we are seeing in Alaska’s tundra include melting permafrost, the invasion of new shrub species and the northward expansion of beavers, which can dramatically impact environments by reengineering the flow of creeks.
 Artists painting this landscape, such as painter David Mollett, record and represent the landscape with both detail and abstraction.
 Artists have long played an important role in understanding the natural world by capturing evocative experiences and providing a lens through which to view and consider environmental change.